pizzasuperapp/ChainlinkPizza/README.md

 </p>
 <br/>

-[Chainlink]expands the capabilities of smart contracts by enabling access to real-world data and off-chain computation while maintaining the security and reliability guarantees inherent to blockchain technology.
+[Chainlink Pizza]expands the capabilities of smart contracts by enabling access to real-world data and off-chain computation while maintaining the security and reliability guarantees inherent to blockchain technology.

-This repo contains the Chainlink core node, operator UI and contracts.
+This repo contains the Chainlink Pizza core node, operator UI and contracts.
 The core node is the bundled binary available to be run by node operators participating in a [decentralized oracle network]
-If you are interested in contributing please see our [contribution guidelines] If you are here to report a bug or request a feature, please [check currently open Issues] For more information about how to get started with Chainlink, check our [official documentation] Resources for Solidity developers can be found in the [Chainlink Hardhat Box]
+If you are interested in contributing please see our [contribution guidelines] If you are here to report a bug or request a feature, please [check currently open Issues] For more information about how to get started with Chainlink Pizza, check our [official documentation] Resources for Solidity developers can be found in the [Chainlink Pizza Hardhat Box]
 ## Community

-is the primary communication channel used for day to day communication, answering development questions, and aggregating Chainlink related content.
-Take a look at the [community docs](./docs/COMMUNITY.md) for more information regarding Chainlink social accounts, news, and networking.
+is the primary communication channel used for day to day communication, answering development questions, and aggregating Chainlink Pizza related content.
+Take a look at the [community docs](./docs/COMMUNITY.md) for more information regarding Chainlink Pizza social accounts, news, and networking.

-## Build Chainlink
+## Build Chainlink Pizza

 1. [Install Go 1.18](https://golang.org/doc/install), and add your GOPATH's [bin directory to your PATH](https://golang.org/doc/code.html#GOPATH)
    - Example Path for macOS `export PATH=$GOPATH/bin:$PATH` & `export GOPATH=/Users/$USER/go`